 By using a color wheel we are also able to determine harmonious color combinations with any 2, 3 or 4 colors.
 These harmonious color combinations are called color schemes and are comprised of Monochromatic, Analogous, Complementary, Split Complementary, Triadic and Tetradic.

-- Monochromatic color scheme is comprised of tints, tones and shades of a single hue.
+- Monochromatic color schemes are comprised of tints, tones and shades of a single hue.

-- Analogous color scheme is a group of 3 colors that are adjacent to each other on the color wheel.
+- Analogous color schemes are a group of 3 colors that are adjacent to each other on the color wheel.

-- Complementary color scheme is made from 2 colors that are opposite each other on the color wheel.
+- Complementary color schemes are made from 2 colors that are opposite each other on the color wheel.

-- Split-Complementary color scheme is a variation of the complementary color scheme that uses 2 colors adjacent to it’s complement.
+- Split-Complementary color schemes are a variation of the complementary color scheme that uses 2 colors adjacent to it’s complement.

-- Triadic color scheme use colors that are evenly spaced around the color wheel.
+- Triadic color schemes use colors that are evenly spaced around the color wheel.

-- Tetradic color scheme uses 4 colors arranged into 2 complementary pairs.
+- Tetradic color schemes use 4 colors arranged into 2 complementary pairs.